Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 The Laylow, Autograph Collection

 For a dash of class minutes from the beach, settle in at The Laylow.
-The mid-century hotel charms guests with elegant modern rooms and an array of luxurious amenities, including an outdoor pool, fitness center, and on-site restaurant.
+We’re totally charmed by this mid-century hotel, with its elegant modern rooms and an array of luxurious amenities, including an outdoor pool, fitness center, and on-site restaurant.

 Aston Waikiki Beach Tower